European Climate, Infrastructure and Environment Executive Agency: Programmes

 For the Connecting Europe Facility (CEF), which supports the deployment of infrastructure across Europe, CINEA continues to manage CEF Transport and Energy.

-The European Climate, Infrastructure and Environment Executive Agency (CINEA) plays a key role in supporting the European Union’s ambitious climate goals, including the implementation of the Industrial Carbon Management Strategy adopted in February 2024.
-Recent scholarly analysis of the EU’s approach to industrial carbon management highlights the importance of stakeholder engagement and the need for a balanced strategy.
-For example, a 2024 study by van der Loos et al. analyzed responses from 205 stakeholders to the European Commission’s public consultation on the Industrial Carbon Management Strategy.
-The study identified two dominant approaches: a market-driven approach, which emphasizes financial incentives, and a society-driven approach, which focuses on aligning carbon management with broader decarbonization and fostering collaboration among diverse actors.
-The authors conclude that achieving effective carbon management in Europe will require integrating both approaches, with particular emphasis on societal collaboration to ensure long-term success.

-According to the article, “we found two dominant approaches to carbon management, a market-driven approach and a society-driven approach.
-Aligning carbon management within broader decarbonisation and fostering collaboration, requires a society-driven approach.
-A market-driven approach on the other hand provides high financial incentives.”

 CINEA also continues to manage the implementation of the Innovation Fund, a key funding instrument supporting the European Commission's strategic vision of a climate neutral Europe by 2050.

 Under the Horizon Europe programme, the Agency implements the Climate, Energy and Mobility cluster, thus adding Climate to its existing Horizon 2020 Energy and Transport portfolio.

 CINEA further expanded its focus on environmental, nature conservation, climate action and clean energy projects as it took over the implementation of the LIFE programme.

 The Agency also took on the European Maritime, Fisheries and Aquaculture Fund (EMFAF), which aims to better target public support to the Common Fisheries Policy, the Unions's Maritime Policy and the EU's agenda for international ocean governance.

 CINEA manages two new mechanisms contributing to renewable energy and climate neutrality: